Skip to Content

 Unmarried Parents

-Many couples who choose not to formally marry often have the same goals as those who do marry, including having children.
+Many couples who choose not to formally marry often share the same goals as those who do, including having children.
 Similar to married couples, they may decide at any time to dissolve their relationship.
-When that happens, unmarried parents need to be aware of the differences in how Maryland family law addresses issues of child custody as well as visitation and support.
+When that happens, unmarried parents need to be aware of the differences in how Maryland family law addresses child custody, visitation, and support.

 Generally, when the parents are unmarried, the natural mother is considered the primary caregiver and holds de facto custody.
 Even if the natural father lives in the same residence as the child, he will need to provide evidence of paternity.
 In cases where the father lives separately, the court also requires information about how much time he spends caring for the child, and how present he is in the child’s daily life.
 If living elsewhere, the court will also look at whether the father’s residence is set up to accommodate the child’s needs.

 The parents may disagree about custody or visitation rights.
-However, once paternity is established, neither mother nor father is given a preference based solely on their gender.
+However, once paternity is established, neither the mother nor the father is given preference based solely on gender.
 At this point, the overall well-being of the child will be the court’s standard.
-Information about each parent’s fitness, ability to provide, and importantly, the willingness of each to cooperate in the sharing of custody will all be taken into account.
+Information about each parent’s fitness, ability to provide, and, importantly, the willingness of each to cooperate in the sharing of custody will all be taken into account.

 A father can establish paternity by: